MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 In order to download content or submit feedback you need to become a participant.
 Depending on how engagement is configured, you can:
 * Join
 * Request access
-* Contact engagement administrators (users with **Engagement Owner** or **Power User** role) and ask them to add you to the engagement using other channels, for example via e-mail.
+* Contact engagement administrators (users with **Engagement Owner** or **Power User** role) using other channels, for example e-mail, and ask them to add you to the engagement.

 > [!TIP]
 > **Power User** is a representative from your organization who manages engagement access.
 > Depending on how engagement is configured, owner approval might be required for users to join.
 Some engagements only require acceptance of terms of use.

-### How to join
+### Join

 1. Find the engagement you are interested in and click on its name.
 Page with detailed engagement information will open.
-2. Carefully review *Description* and *Terms of use* to make sure you understand engagement purpose and terms of use.
+2. Review *Description* and *Terms of use* to make sure you understand engagement purpose and terms of use.
-3. Check *I accept Terms of Use* field and click **Join** button.
+3. Check *I accept Terms of Use* field.
+4. Click **Join** button.

 ![Join](images/Join-2.PNG)

-4. Engagement will be added to the engagement list and you can start using it.
+Engagement will be added to the engagement list and you can start using it.
 If you do not see the engagement in the list - press **F5** to refresh the page.

-## How to request access
+### Request access

 1. Find the engagement you are interested in and click on its name.
 Page with detailed engagement information will open.
-2. Carefully review *Description* and *Terms of use* to make sure you understand engagement purpose and terms of use.
+2. Review *Description* and *Terms of use* to make sure you understand engagement purpose and terms of use.
-3. Check *I accept Terms of Use* field and click **Request Access** button.
+3. Check *I accept Terms of Use* field.
+4. Provide justification for requesting access.
+5. Click **Request Access** button.

 ![Request Access](images/Request-Access2.PNG)

-4. Provide justification for requesting access. *Engagement owner* and *Power User* will be notified about access request via e-mail.
+Administrators (users in *Engagement owner* and *Power User* groups) will be notified about access request via e-mail.
 They will review the request and configure engagement access.
-Usually they will notify you when access is granted.
+It is recommended that they notify users when access is granted.
 If you do not receive a notification, review the list of engagements to check if your access request was approved.

 ## Managing users